-In our New York cosmetic surgery practice, we perform a lot of gynecomastia revision surgery.
-And we’ve been doing so for more than 30 years.
-Therefore, we have a career’s worth of knowledge we enjoy passing on to candidates for man boob revision here in New York and online.
+In our cosmetic surgery practice, we perform a lot of gynecomastia revision surgery.
+And we’ve been doing so for more than 35 years.
+Therefore, we have a career’s worth of knowledge we enjoy passing on to candidates for man boob do-over surgery in South Florida and online.

 If your first surgical procedure did not produce the results you were hoping for, here are some considerations for you now.

 Bad News: Craters, or hills and valleys, are probably the number one problem inexperienced surgeons create, and they can make a chest look worse than it did before man boob surgery.

 Good News: An uneven looking chest can often be improved.
 It takes a practiced eye to know where to fill craters with fat flaps, and perhaps fat injections, and where to perform light liposuction to even out the surrounding area.
 Read more about craters here.

 Bad News: Internal scarring makes revision man boob surgery more difficult.
 Scarring is the body’s way of healing from trauma, whether planned or accidental.
 Scars can feel knobby and sometimes appear lumpy under the skin.

 Good News: We explain to those considering a surgical do-over that scarring is actually a good thing.
 The cross-hatched tissue makes the impacted area stronger, and if you can only feel it and not see it, we usually recommend leaving it alone.
 If it does indeed look lumpy, steroid injections can often smooth it out and eliminate the need for revision (which would create more scarring!).